HuoDx/sticky-ocr/README.md

 Download a release version (when there's any) and install it on your Mac.
 You can close the window anytime you like but don't kill the process using `Cmd+Q` or just kill it somehow.
 You want it running in the background.

 When you feel like you need to extract some info from your screen, press `Option+Shift+S` (lol, Windows users know what this means), then an empty sticky note will pop up on your window; then you'll find your cursor turning into a cross to indicate that you can begin selecting the area you wanna capture.
+When the OCR is done, the text will appear in the sticky note window and also get copied to your clipboard for your convinience.

 ## Looks useful?
 Wanna contribute?